Jaren Jackson Jr.: 2021–2023: Defensive Player of the Year and All-Star selection

 On June 30, 2022, Jackson underwent surgery to repair a stress fracture in his right foot and was ruled out for four-to-six months.
 After missing the first 14 games of the 2022–23 season, he made his season debut on November 15, recording seven points, six rebounds and five blocks in a 113–102 loss to the New Orleans Pelicans.
 On December 12, Jackson recorded a career-high eight blocks, alongside 15 points, seven rebounds and two assists, in a 128–103 win over the Atlanta Hawks.
 On January 5, 2023, he scored a season-high 31 points, alongside ten rebounds and three blocks, in a 123–115 win over the Orlando Magic.
 On February 2, Jackson was selected to his first NBA All-Star Game as a reserve forward for the Western Conference.
+On April 5, Jackson scored a season-high 40 points, along with nine rebounds, three assists and four blocks in a 138–131 overtime loss against the New Orleans Pelicans.
+On 9 April, Jackson finished the regular season as the league leader in blocks for the second year in a row, averaging a career-high 3 blocks per game.
+On April 16, in the opening game of the playoffs Jackson scored a game-high 31 points on 13-of-21 shooting from the field in a 128–112 loss against the Los Angeles Lakers.
+Memphis lost the series in six games.
+During the playoffs, Jackson was named for the first time the Defensive Player of the Year, and was named for the second consecutive time to the NBA All-Defensive First team.

+2025–present

+On June 30, 2025, Jackson Jr. agreed to a five‑year, $240 million contract extension with the Grizzlies.
+On July 2, it was announced that Jackson would miss 10-to-12 weeks after undergoing surgery to repair a turf toe injury.

 National team career

-Jackson helped the United States of America's under-17 basketball team win the gold medal at the FIBA 2016 World Championships; in which he scored two points and had six rebounds.
-He averaged 4.3 points, 5.2 rebounds, 1.2 blocked shots, and shot 53 percent from the field.
-He was a member of the USA Junior National Select Team that participated in the 2017 Nike Hoop Summit in Portland, Oregon.
-Coming off the bench, Jackson tallied 13 points and a game-high nine rebounds in 25 minutes of play.
+Jackson was a member of the United States national team that competed in the 2023 FIBA Basketball World Cup.
+They finished fourth in that tournament.